Crab Au Gratin

 Mike likes the Shrimp Norman.
 I’ll have to show you how to make that soon.
 Anyway, here is my version of Crabmeat Au Gratin.
 Enjoy!

-1 lb Fresh white or lump crab meat
+1 pound fresh white or lump crab meat

 2 cups Cajun Trinity